dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 ## Further APL Complexity

 Even if a developer of a popular language were able to get past the initial intimidation of non-ASCII symbols, they may get deterred from continuing to learn because additional particularities of APL:
-- Every function is called using infix notation and this can make order-of-operations seem inconsistent at times.
+- There are some functions that APL offers that should logically take three or more arguments.
+However, since every function in APL must be called using infix notation, to call these functions you need to use some strange syntax.
 - APL requires extensive use of combinatory logic for writing idiomatic programs.
 Combinatory logic is rarely used in popular languages.
 So it can be quite hard for newcomers to understand idiomatic array language expressions.
 - There are some non-intuitive things about the way rank polymorphism works (e.g. `f¨⊂Y` is not the same as `f Y`).

-### Order-of-operations seem inconsistent at times
+### Strange syntax for functions that should logically take three or more arguments

+The functions that are built-in to programming languages often have different arities.
+Some take one argument, others take two, some take three or more.

+Since APL makes all functions infix, all functions provided by APL technically take either one argument or two, but no more than two.

+At the same time, APL provides built-in functions that, in other languages, take 3 arguments or more.
+A good example is the `Replace` function.
+In Python if you have a string `s` and you want to replace all instances of the character "a" in `s` with "b", you can do: `s.replace("a", "b")`.
+This `replace` function can be thought of as taking three arguments: `s`, `"a"`, and `"b"`.
+The question is, how does APL make the `Replace` function take three arguments if it can only be applied using infix notation?
+Well, APL gets around this problem by using [currying](https://en.wikipedia.org/wiki/Currying).

+In APL, the symbol for replace is `⎕R`.
+To do the same in APL, you would need to do this: `('a'⎕R'b')s`.
+This expression calls the `Replace` function with two arguments: `'a'` and `'b'`.
+This call returns a new function that takes one string argument and does the replacing.

+Okay, this doesn't seem so bad.
+But here's where things get ugly.
+Now suppose we want to write a `Replace` function that is case insensitive.
+This would be a 4 argument function.
+In python we could do this by importing the `re` library and using the `sub` function: `re.sub('a', 'b', s, flags=re.IGNORECASE)`.
+In Dyalog APL, to do this, we would have to pass

 For the most part, APL has a very simple order-of-operations that I really appreciate.
 APL evaluates expressions right to left.
 For the most part, every function in-between two operands will take as little as possible from its left side and as much as possible from its right side.

-In other words, consider this simple APL expression: `f⍋3⍴1 2`, where `f` is a user-defined function: `{⊃⍵}`.
+This works well for functions that take one or two arguments at most.
+Consider this simple APL expression: `f⍋3⍴1 2`, where `f` is a user-defined function: `{⊃⍵}`.
 This expression will be evaluated as: `(f⍋(3⍴1 2))`.

-However, there seem to be some built-in APL functions that violate this rule, for example `Stencil`, `Replace`, and `Search`.
-There might be others.
+Popular languages often provide built-in functions that should take more than two arguments there are some built-in APL functions like for example: `Stencil`, `Replace`, and `Search`, thatk

 For example, consider the following APL expressions: `f⌺1⊢1 2`.